 “A mob accompanied by police arrives at the prayer services, shouts slogans, beats up the congregations…Then pastors are arrested or detained by police under false allegation of conversion.”

-The blind pastor Balu, his wife Bhuri, and son Ruben, — who were featured in the “I’m Human, Right?” campaign commemorating the 70th anniversary of the Universal Declaration of Human Rights — were all detained, treated like criminals after a vicious mob beat them.
+The blind pastor Balu, his wife Bhuri, and son Ruben, —” campaign commemorating the 70th anniversary of the Universal Declaration of Human Rights — were all detained, treated like criminals after a vicious mob beat them.
 Then, according to an ADF press release, police arrested the family, stripped them of their clothing, beat them, and held them without bail for three days.
 The entire family was convicted of forced conversions and are now awaiting judgment of their appeal.

 Tehmina Arora, Director of ADF India, commented: